jnozzi/cocoadev.com/markdown/AlternatingRowColorsWhenAddingColumnsToTable.md

 The drawing problem only appears when I add data to the table, one row at a time.
 The unfilled rows draw properly.

-I am aware of the (old) Tony Arnold General/AlternatingRowColors subclass from the pre-Panther days.
+I am aware of the (old) Tony Arnold AlternatingRowColors subclass from the pre-Panther days.

 ----